After years of being left for dead, SQL today is making a comeback. How come? And what effect will this have on the data community?

 Then came the rise of NewSQL: new scalable databases that fully embraced SQL.
 H-Store (published 2008) from MIT and Brown researchers was one of the first scale-out OLTP databases.
 Google again led the way for a geo-replicated SQL-interfaced database with their first Spanner paper (published 2012) (whose authors include the original MapReduce authors), followed by other pioneers like CockroachDB (2014).

-At the same time, the PostgreSQL community began to revive, adding critical improvements like a JSON datatype (2012), and a potpourri of new features in PostgreSQL 10: better native support for partitioning and replication, full text search support for JSON, and more (release slated for later this year).
-Other companies like CitusDB (2016) and yours truly (TimescaleDB, released this year) found new ways to scale PostgreSQL for specialized data workloads.
+At the same time, the PostgreSQL community began to revive, adding critical improvements like a JSON datatype (2012), and a potpourri of new features in PostgreSQL 10 (better native support for partitioning and replication, full text search support for JSON, etc.) and PostgreSQL 11 (added parallelized data definition capabilities, introduced just-in-time complilation, etc.), with even more to come in PostgreSQL 12.
+Other companies like CitusDB (2016, now owned by Microsoft) and yours truly (TimescaleDB, released in 2017 ) found new ways to scale PostgreSQL for specialized data workloads.

 In fact, our journey developing TimescaleDB closely mirrors the path the industry has taken.
 Early internal versions of TimescaleDB featured our own SQL-like query language called “ioQL.”
 Yes, we too were tempted by the dark side: building our own query language felt powerful.
 But while it seemed like the easy path, we soon realized that we’d have to do a lot more work: e.g., deciding syntax, building various connectors, educating users, etc. We also found ourselves constantly looking up the proper syntax to queries that we could already express in SQL, for a query language we had written ourselves!

 One day we realized that building our own query language made no sense.
 That the key was to embrace SQL.
 And that was one of the best design decisions we have made.
 Immediately a whole new world opened up.
-Today, even though we are just a 5 month old database, our users can use us in production and get all kinds of wonderful things out of the box: visualization tools (Tableau), connectors to common ORMs, a variety of tooling and backup options, an abundance of tutorials and syntax explanations online, etc.
+Just a few months after our official launch in 2017, users were able to use us in production and get all kinds of wonderful things out of the box: visualization tools, connectors to common ORMs, a variety of tooling and backup options, an abundance of tutorials and syntax explanations online, etc.

 But don’t take our word for it.
 Take Google’s.